 The elevation of Machu Picchu is one of the most popular tourist destinations in the world.
 Some people know that it is located in the Andes Mountains in Peru.
-In geography, it is normal to suffer from the ‘height of the disease’ is an important reason to know the height of the Inca city and every tourist place.
+In geography, it is normal to suffer from the ‘height of the disease’.
+It’s an important reason to know the height of the Inca city and every tourist place.

 Elevation of Machu Picchu Climate